LuisGoncalves05/Minidash/docs/README.md

 Using the Facade Pattern resulted in:

-- A simplified interface for I/O.
+- A simplified interface for I/O;
-- Less repeated code
+- Less repeated code;
-- Not violating the Interface Segregation Principle
+- Not violating the Interface Segregation Principle.

 #### LEVELS AND MENUS

 **Problem in Context**

 Minidash has a menu mode and a level mode.
-As the game becomes more complex, it's likely that other modes will be added.
+As the game becomes more complex, other modes will likely be added.
 This raises the problem of managing mode switching and the interactions between different modes.

 **The Pattern**

 We have applied the **State Pattern**.
 This pattern enables the same object to act differently at distinct moments (i.e., it has different **states**) and provides a way to manage interactions between them.
-A class **State** defines a public interface which should be followed by all of its subclasses.
+A class **State** defines a public interface that should be followed by all of its subclasses.

 **Implementation**

-We defined a **State** class which is subclassed by **MenuState** and **LevelState**.
+We defined a **State** class, and its subclasses **MenuState** and **LevelState**.

 ![img](https://www.fe.up.pt/~arestivo/page/img/examples/lpoo/state.svg)